frontend-with-sumit/-sumit-csv-to-file/README.md

 A simple command-line tool that converts a CSV file to your specified file for easy data manipulation and integration in your projects.

-**_NOTE:_** This tool is designed only to be used for internal purposes only.
-Because it accepts and returns a specific format only useful for the organization only.
+**_NOTE:_** This tool is designed to be used for internal purposes.
+It accepts and returns a specific format only.

 ## Input